Sky Q: the next generation TV box

 The Sky Q 1TB box is now the standard box for anyone getting Sky TV.
 It has a considerable eight tuners.
 Four of these are devoted to what we'd consider traditional TV - watching one channel while recording up to three others, or recording four different channels at once.

 A fifth tuner looks after streaming to a tablet via the Sky Q app.
-While a sixth tuner is kept aside for streaming to a single Sky Q Mini box.
-This is the device which enables multiscreen - or multiroom - viewing, which we cover in more detail further down.
+While a sixth and seventh tuner are kept aside for streaming to up to two Sky Q Mini boxes.
+These are the small additional boxes that enable multiscreen - or multiroom - viewing, which we cover in more detail further down.

-The 1TB hard drive isn't all for use by customers, but Sky say we should be able to store up to 500 hours of HD recordings on the 700GB that is available to us.
+The 1TB hard drive isn't all for use by customers, but Sky say we should be able to store up to 500 hours of standard definition recordings on the 700GB that is available to us.

 Sky Q 2TB